dmigwi/dhamana-protocol/README.md

     - The vetting organisations get their trust penalised **heavily** for any malicious characters they vet and allow to join the platform.

 2. **Double-Data Encryption**
-    - Communication between the POAs (Point Of Access) devices and the protocol backend is heavily encrypted.
-POAs enable users to securely access the protocol.
+    - Communication between the [PoAs (Point of Access)](./poa/README.md) devices and the protocol backend is heavily encrypted.
+PoAs enable users to securely access the protocol.
     - User will require certificates signed by this trust organisation for them to connect to the system via TLS handshake.
     - Data shared after the handshake is further encrypted with the help of Diffie-Hellman key exchange and AES algorithms.